(412) 391-6300

 - Failure by the practitioner caused injury to the patient: The final element essentially links acts of medical malpractice directly to the injury suffered by the patient.

-The Pittsburgh medical malpractice law office of Dattilo & Associates, P.C. offers a free consultation.
+The Pittsburgh medical malpractice law office of Dattilo Law Offices, P.C. offers a free consultation.
 We operate on a contingency fee basis—you owe nothing unless we recover compensation on your behalf.
 Please fill out our contact us form, or call our office at (412) 391-6300 to arrange an appointment.